 flowctl includes several top-level subcommands representing different functional areas.
 Each of these include multiple nested subcommands.
 Important top-level flowctl subcommands are described below.

 authallows you to authenticate your development session in your local development environment.
 It's also how you provision Flow roles and users.
 Learn more about authentication.

-catalogallows you to work with your organization's current active catalog.
-You can investigate the current deployment, or add its specification to a draft, where you can develop it further.
+catalogallows you to work with your organization's current active catalog entities.
+You can investigate the current Data Flows, or add their specification files to a draft, where you can develop them further.

-draftallows you to work with draft catalog specifications.
-You can create, test, develop locally, and then publish, or deploy, them.
+draftallows you to work with drafts.
+You can create, test, develop locally, and then publish, or deploy, them to the catalog.

 You can access full documentation of all flowctl subcommands from the command line by passing the

 -h flag, for example:

 flowctl catalog --helplists subcommands of

 Working with drafts